 Generating insights that accelerate change

+Equality Insights measures the poverty of individuals using 15 key dimensions of life that women and men with lived experience of poverty say matter.
 The purpose of the Equality Insights survey is to collect information about different aspects of a person’s life including their health, clothing, access to water, sanitation, their ability to raise concerns with local authorities, the demands on their time and other details that help us to understand people’s circumstances.

 The information collected helps decision makers better understand how different people experience these issues and how this might vary depending on who they are, where they live or how old they are.